nuxeo-sandbox/nuxeo-slack/README.md

 This plugin contains an [automation operation](https://github.com/nuxeo-sandbox/nuxeo-slack/blob/master/nuxeo-slack-core/src/main/java/org/nuxeo/labs/slack/automation/SendSlackNotificationOp.java) to post messages on Slack

+The operation takes three parameters:
+* `channel`: the channel name where to post.
+Ignored if the nuxeoUsername parameter is used
+* `nuxeoUsernames`: a list of nuxeo usernames.
+For each user, the email address must be set in the user profile in Nuxeo and must be the same as the user's email in the target slack workspace
+* `message`: the message to post

 ## Nuxeo Marketplace
 This plugin is published on the [marketplace](https://connect.nuxeo.com/nuxeo/site/marketplace/package/nuxeo-slack)